 - If you aren’t interested in leaving Old Town Zagreb, at least hop on an old-school tram for a few stops to Tomislav Square (use Tram 6 toward Sopot and ride two stops to Galvani Kolodvor) and walk back to the Zagreb city center through the park.

-From Zagreb Bus Station (if arriving by bus or arriving by plane and taking the Airport Bus to the city, which terminates at the bus station): Use Tram 6 (toward Crnomerec) and depart at Jelacic Square.
+From Zagreb Bus Station (if arriving by plane – then taking the Airport Bus to the city terminating at the bus station – or arriving by bus): Use Tram 6 (toward Crnomerec) and depart at Jelacic Square.

 Tickets can be purchased from the driver; you need one for each ride and it is required to validate the ticket at the front entrance of the tram by inserting the ticket in the yellow box.
 A short-ride ticket (less expensive than a regular ticket) can be used for each recommended ride.